MoOyeg/rhacm-multi-kubernetes-example/README.md

 ## Crossplane Provisioning

-Repo also contains examples of using crossplane for Provisoning with ACM installing.
+Repo contains examples of using crossplane with ACM.

-### What does this do?
+### What example does repo provide?

 - ACM will install crossplane from crossplane helm repo.
 - ACM will also create crossplane providers for aws,azure,gcp.